-You can go here if you care to learn something about me or my qualifications: www.psychologicalscience.com/kim maclin.
+You can go here if you care to learn something about me or my qualifications: www.psychologicalscience.com/kim_maclin.

-My office is in Baker Hall room 348.

-The best way to reach me is through email: kim.maclin@uni.edu.
+My office is in Bartlett 2066.
+Office Hours: Thursdays 2-315, and by appointment (email for appt) The best way to reach me is through email: kim.maclin@uni.edu.
 I don't recommend leaving me a voicemail.
-My office hours are Thursdays from 1230-2, and by appointment (email for appointment).